Bryan Suits: Media career

+On 6 May 2024, Bryan was let go at KTTH Seattle radio.

-Political Views
+Political views

 Suits was involved in a conflict between Geraldo Rivera and radio talk show host Tom Leykis in 2013 when Rivera apparently called both of them a "right wing jerk off."
 Rivera later clarified that he was only referring to Leykis.
 Bryan has cited himself as a Top Conservative on Twitter by using the popular conservative hashtag #TCOT.